Soil sampling – timing, technique, interpretation

 Composite samples

 One composite sample per field can provide a general impression of soil nutrient levels.
+This result is suitable to set a blanket nutrient rate for the whole field.
+It cannot account for the high degree of nutrient variability across a field.
 For the composite:

 • Take 15-20 sub-samples from the most productive areas – not hill tops, not low spots, not saline areas.